salbaroudi/GameUIs/readme.md

 ### Requirements:

 There are two support tools that are required: A terminal printer, and a web based front-end.
 Both assume that students will be developing board game Gall apps.
-Likewise, our terminal printing library and front end must scry the state of the student's apps, and print them out accordingly.
+Likewise, our terminal printing library and front end must scry the state of the student's apps.
+Students should not have to pass long argument lists to our tools, to see the state of their apps.

 ### General Assumptions (Shared by both tools):

 Each tool must:

-- Scry the state of a student's boardgame.
+- Scry the state of a student's board-game.
 - Will have two fixed sections to display information:
     - 1) A Header Section, that displays general game information.
         - *Example:* Displays player names, game name, other board-game information.